BrilliantChemistry/NotifyOn/README.md

 ```

 If `private_or_stale?` returns `true`, your email **will not** be sent, but if it returns `false`, then the email will be sent.

+### Bulk Config

+Some apps and/or models require a substantial number of different types of notifications, some of which may require a high degree of customization or variation.

+Calling `notify_on` several times for unique notification types can be super annoying.
+NotifyOn offers a workaround in its _bulk config_ option.

+When you install NotifyOn, a file is created for you at `config/notifications.yml`.
+This YAML file is a way for you to configure your notifications without putting anything in your models.

+Read the instructions within this file for more information.
+In addition to that info, there are a few main points to remember.

+- Your bulk config is nearly identical to the config you'd enter in the model.
+The difference is that **you must specify an `action` as part of the options** instead of it being your first argument.
+- If you're using string interpolation, you must wrap the lines with quote marks or YAML tries to interpolate for us, and we don't want that.
+However, other instances where you would use quote marks (like the link helper), doesn't need them in the YAML, because they will be considered a string by default.
+- If you add/change/remove a notification, you must either restart your server or call `NotifyOn::BulkConfig.load`.
+But it's safest to just restart the server.